 Jean-Michel Ferat is a Senior Managing Director at Ankura Consulting Group, located in the Washington DC office.
 He has over 20 years of experience in the specialized fields of forensic accounting, fraud detection and data analytics.
 Mr. Ferat has applied his skills in a variety of cases involving financial statement fraud, corruption, kickbacks, collusive bidding rings, money laundering, embezzlement and terrorist financing.
 In addition to his client work, Mr. Ferat was recently appointed as the forensic accounting expert of the Finance and Audit Committee of the Board of Directors of the Global Fund to Fight Aids, TB and Malaria, a $12 billion organization based in Switzerland.

-Over the course of his career, Mr. Ferat has led or participated in numerous high-profile and complex projects across the United States and in numerous international locations including Burkina Faso, Cambodia, Cameroon, Djibouti, Guinea, Holland, India, Indonesia, Jordan, Kenya, Latvia, Liberia, Madagascar, Mali, Mauritania, Mexico, Pakistan, South Africa, Trinidad and Tobago, United Arab Emirates and Vietnam.
+Over the course of his career, Mr. Ferat has led or participated in numerous high-profile and complex projects across the United States and in numerous international locations including Burkina Faso, Cambodia, Cameroon, Djibouti, Guinea, Holland, India, Indonesia, Iraq, Jordan, Kenya, Latvia, Liberia, Madagascar, Mali, Mauritania, Mexico, Pakistan, South Africa, Trinidad and Tobago, United Arab Emirates and Vietnam.
 A sample of some of his recent and more significant cases includes:

 - Deepwater Horizon Economic Claims Center: Engaged by Special Master Louis Freeh to lead a team of forensic accountants and data analytics specialists to identify and help mitigate fraud in the $10 billion BP Deepwater Horizon claims process.